I’M NOT A PROFESSIONAL

 The only way I could stop this cycle of overwork, getting sick and having to take time off was to quit.

-I’ve worked until burnt out twice since being self-employed and until recently found it hard to switch off no matter what boundaries I tried to instil.
+I’ve worked until burnout twice since being self-employed and until recently found it hard to switch off no matter what boundaries I tried to instil.

 And don’t get me started on behaving like a professional, whatever that means.
 I was obsessed with rereading emails, scrutinising how I showed up in my business and that others would see me as unprofessional.